-The Computer Science program is considered one of the modern and renewable specialties.
-It plays an important role in building modern societies with strong economies and can help in advancing the country rank placing it among the industrialized and technical countries of the 21st century.
-Furthermore, it is one of the most innovative and fast-changing scientific fields that assist professionals to be familiar with ever-changing technical information.
+The Computer Science and Information Systems field is considered one of the modern and renewable specialties.
+It plays an important in building modern societies with strong economies and can help in advancing the country rank placing it among the industrialized and technical countries of the 21st century.
+Furthermore, it is one of the most innovative and fast-changing scientific fields that assists professionals to be familiar with ever changing technical information.